evidentlyai/evidently/docs/book/dashboards/README.md

 # Dashboards

-Dashboards help visually explore and evaluate the data and model performance.
+`Dashboard` helps visually explore and evaluate the data and model performance.

 You can generate dashboards in certain notebook environments (see full list below) or using the command-line interface.
 The dashboards can be displayed directly in the notebook, or exported as a separate HTML file.